d4n3sh/thedaneshproject/content/posts/2008-08-06-sudo-enable-yast-in-opensuse-11.md

 In versions prior to openSUSE 11 sudo worked fine with Yast.
 Apparently in openSUSE 11 Yast sudo was switched to su.

-Here&#8217;s how you&#8217;d get Yast to start working with sudo again.
+Here's how you'd get Yast to start working with sudo again.

 `danny@pandora:~> kwriteconfig -file kdesurc -group super-user-command -key super-user-command sudo`